JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 Initialise this reputation mining cycle.

-*Note: This will only be called once, by ColonyNetwork, in the same transaction that deploys this contract*
+*Note: This will only be called once, by ColonyNetwork, in the same transaction that deploys this contract.*

 **Parameters**